 Almost all temples and shrines in Southern India are loaded with a USP of stunning architecture and mesmerizing vistas.
-Those at Alleppey are no different.
+Temples in Alleppey are no different.

 Believed to have been built in 790 AD, the Krishna Temple in Alappuzha is a Hindu temple famous for the ‘palpayasam’, a delicious sweet pudding made of rice and milk offered to the deities as well as the visitors there.
 Famous among visitors as the ‘Dwaraka of the South’, this temple is among the highly recommended places to see in Alleppey.

 Location: SH 12, Ambalapuzha, Kerala 688561

 Places to visit nearby: Alleppey Beach, Punnamada Lake